 For download links, see the section Redistributable Packages.
 You can also download the redistributable packages and language packs from these Microsoft Download Center pages:

-The phrase "the .NET Framework 4.5 and its point releases" refers to the .NET Framework 4.5 and all later versions.
+The phrase ".NET Framework 4.5 and its point releases" refers to .NET Framework 4.5 and all later versions.

-The .NET Framework 4.5 and its point releases are built incrementally on the .NET Framework 4.
-When you install the .NET Framework 4.5 or its point releases on a system that has the .NET Framework 4 installed, the version 4 assemblies are replaced with newer versions.
+.NET Framework 4.5 and its point releases are built incrementally on .NET Framework 4.
+When you install .NET Framework 4.5 or its point releases on a system that has .NET Framework 4 installed, the version 4 assemblies are replaced with newer versions.

 If you are referencing a Microsoft out-of-band package in your app, the assembly will be included in the app package.

-You must have administrator privileges to install the .NET Framework 4.5 and its point releases.
+You must have administrator privileges to install .NET Framework 4.5 and its point releases.

-The .NET Framework 4.5 is included in Windows 8 and Windows Server 2012, so you don't have to deploy it with your app on those operating systems.
-Similarly, the .NET Framework 4.5.1 is included in Windows 8.1 and Windows Server 2012 R2.
-The .NET Framework 4.5.2 isn't included in any operating systems.
-The .NET Framework 4.6 is included in Windows 10, the .NET Framework 4.6.1 is included in Windows 10 November Update, and the .NET Framework 4.6.2 is included in Windows 10 Anniversary Update.
-The .NET Framework 4.7 is included in Windows 10 Creators Update, the .NET Framework 4.7.1 is included in Windows 10 Fall Creators Update, and the .NET Framework 4.7.2 is included in Windows 10 October 2018 Update and Windows 10 April 2018 Update. .NET Framework 4.8 is included in Windows 10 May 2019 Update.
+.NET Framework 4.5 is included in Windows 8 and Windows Server 2012, so you don't have to deploy it with your app on those operating systems.
+Similarly, .NET Framework 4.5.1 is included in Windows 8.1 and Windows Server 2012 R2. .NET Framework 4.5.2 isn't included in any operating systems. .NET Framework 4.6 is included in Windows 10, .NET Framework 4.6.1 is included in Windows 10 November Update, and .NET Framework 4.6.2 is included in Windows 10 Anniversary Update. .NET Framework 4.7 is included in Windows 10 Creators Update, .NET Framework 4.7.1 is included in Windows 10 Fall Creators Update, and .NET Framework 4.7.2 is included in Windows 10 October 2018 Update and Windows 10 April 2018 Update. .NET Framework 4.8 is included in Windows 10 May 2019 Update.
 For a full list of hardware and software requirements, see System Requirements.

-Starting with the .NET Framework 4.5, your users can view a list of running .NET Framework apps during setup and close them easily.
+Starting with .NET Framework 4.5, your users can view a list of running .NET Framework apps during setup and close them easily.
 This may help avoid system restarts caused by .NET Framework installations.
 See Reducing System Restarts.